git-for-windows/git-for-windows.github.io/Releasing-Git-for-Windows.md

 - The Git mailing list at https://public-inbox.org/git/
 - Twitter.
 Yep: ugh.
 Git for Windows is actually that popular that a couple of its users seriously think that Twitter would make for a perfectly fine way to report bugs.
 As if 280 characters were enough to make for a good bug report.
 Therefore, sometimes, when the Git for Windows maintainer feels particularly masochistic, they go to https://twitter.com/search?q=%23git-for-windows and see whether there is any valid bug report (one really has to pick out the needles between all that hay).

+## In case last-minute component updates are needed

+What if, say, a new Git Credential Manager Core version needs to be snuck in at the last minute (where "last minute" is anything within the past 24h)?

+To integrate such an updated component, depending on the component type (MINGW or MSYS?) either the [`Build and publish MINGW Pacman package`](https://dev.azure.com/git-for-windows/git/_build?definitionId=32) or the [`Build and publish MSYS Pacman package` Pipeline](https://dev.azure.com/git-for-windows/git/_build?definitionId=33) need to be triggered (specifying the component name via the `package.to.build` variable at queue time).

+Once the component has been built and uploaded to Git for Windows' Pacman repositories (i.e. once that triggered Pipeline finished), the [`SyncSDKs` Pipeline](https://dev.azure.com/Git-for-Windows/git-sdk-64/_build?definitionId=9&_a=summary) must be triggered, manually.
+This Pipeline is responsible for installing the updated Pacman packages into the [`git-sdk-64`](https://github.com/git-for-windows/git-sdk-64) and [`git-sdk-32`](https://github.com/git-for-windows/git-sdk-64) repositories.

+Once the `git-sdk-64`/`git-sdk-32` repositories are updated, the [`git-sdk-64-extra-artifacts`](https://dev.azure.com/git-for-windows/git/_build?definitionId=29&_a=summary) and the [`git-sdk-32-extra-artifacts` Pipeline](https://dev.azure.com/git-for-windows/git/_build?definitionId=30&_a=summary) are triggered automatically, publishing certain subsets of the Git for Windows SDK as Pipeline Artifacts.
+The purpose of these artifacts is to accelerate the `Git Artifacts` Pipeline (see the _Kicking off the "Git Artifacts" Azure Pipeline_ section below), therefore we can only proceed with that Pipeline once both `git-sdk-64-extra-artifacts` and `git-sdk-32-extra-artifacts` runs are finished; Ironically, having to re-build the artifacts slows us down if we need to accommodate for last-minute component updates.

+It is important to wait for the Pipelines mentioned above to finish before moving on to the respective next Pipeline, otherwise the last-minute component update won't make it into the final Git artifacts.

 # Rebasing Git for Windows' patches

 Note: this section assumes that the reader is _very_ familiar with interactive rebases, in particular with the `--rebase-merges` variant thereof.
 Readers without much experience in this are highly advised to read up on https://git-scm.com/docs/git-rebase#_rebasing_merges before going any further.